Getting Sick Sucks: How to Plan for Self-Care at School

 Listen to this episode now by clicking the "Play" bar below:

 This is SUCH an important topic because one of the ways you can prevent yourself from falling into the overwhelm trap in the first place is by taking important steps that will PREVENT you from getting sick in the first place, and help you to recover faster if you do get sick.

 Also, I wanted to give YOU an opportunity to tell me what you’d love to hear featured on this podcast and in this blog.

-If there is a topic or something in particular that you are struggling with or wondering about, or if you have a question and you would love for me to answer it, I encourage you to join our new, FREE and PRIVATE Beginning Teacher Talk FB Group.
+If there is a topic or something in particular that you are struggling with or wondering about, or if you have a question and you would love for me to answer it, I encourage you to join our FREE, PRIVATE Beginning Teacher Talk FB Group.

 I JUST started this group, but my vision is for it to become a thriving community of new teachers where you can support each other and encourage each other and also get some fantastic new ideas.

 I’m going to be running lots of fun contests and challenges inside the group (similar to what I do for my READY for School Academy Members Club), so when you join the private Beginning Teacher Talk FB group, you will get access to some super fun freebies that will only be available to group members.
 I really hope to connect with you inside our new FB group!